sitespeedio/sitespeed.io/docs/_posts/2016-10-27-sitespeed.io-4.0-is-released.md

 ~~~

 If you are used to just browse through the logs, this adds some real extra value.

+## Graphite keys - generic dashboards
+We have changed the key structure of the keys in Graphite.
+Yes that means you need to redo your dashboards.
+BUT we did it because we know support generic dashboards.
+You can share dashboards between project/sites.
+And we created a couple of default ones for you.

 ## Dashboard in 2 seconds
 Well almost 2 seconds :) Using our new Docker compose script and ready made dashboards you can get it up and running as fast as the containers are downloaded.
 We also worked to get the Graphite key structure re-usable between web sites so it's easy to share dashboards.